cherrynik/monogame/docs/Logic.md

 ## Movement Math

-Vectors should be normalized for movement in diagonal directions.
+Vectors should be normalized for the movement in diagonal directions.

+More here - [Link](https://www.youtube.com/watch?v=u70ZpQH1muc)

 > MonoGame coordinate system is Y-flipped.
+>

-Therefore, you might see something like `-YFlipped` method names in the project.
+> Therefore, you might see something like `-YFlipped` method names in the project.

-More here - [Link](https://www.youtube.com/watch?v=u70ZpQH1muc)

 ## Movement Direction